 Asthma can masquerade as other conditions such as heart failure, rheumatoid arthritis, hiatal hernia and chronic obstructive pulmonary disease (COPD).
 Your doctor will want to rule out these other conditions and possibly test your lung function.
 You may also need to be tested for allergies so you can manage your triggers to prevent an asthma attack.

 Strengthen Your Lungs

 Weight lifting strengthens your muscles, jogging strengthens your heart, and breathing exercises can strengthen your lungs and improve your lung function.
-The two exercises Eyler recommends most often to help people with lung conditions are belly breathing and pursed lip breathing.
+Two exercises that help people with lung conditions are belly breathing and pursed lip breathing.

 Belly breathing strengthens the diaphragm, a muscle in the abdomen that helps the lungs bring air in and out.
 To practice belly breathing, place your hands on your abdomen and breathe in through your nose, letting your belly fill with air.
 Then breath out through your mouth, letting the exhale take two or three times longer than the inhale.